 Pledge £1 or more

 A massive thank you from the Birmingham Street Art Festival team.Estimated delivery:

-and receive a festival lanyard and stickers.Estimated delivery:Ships within the UK only
+and receive a festival lanyard and stickers.Estimated delivery:Only ships to: United Kingdom

-and receive a 2014 Street Art Calendar.Estimated delivery:Ships within the UK only
+and receive a 2014 Street Art Calendar.Estimated delivery:Only ships to: United Kingdom

-and receive a medium sized, limited edition signed street art canvas, festival lanyard, stickers and acknowledgment on the website.Estimated delivery:Add £3 to ship outside the UK
+and receive a medium sized, limited edition signed street art canvas, festival lanyard, stickers and acknowledgment on the website.Estimated delivery:Ships anywhere in the world

 and receive a limited edition t-shirt, free entry to the after party, free ticket for cinema screening and one free workshop.
-Acknowledgment on website, lanyard and stickers.Estimated delivery:Add £3 to ship outside the UK
+Acknowledgment on website, lanyard and stickers.Estimated delivery:Ships anywhere in the world

 and receive a limited edition t-shirt, signed street art canvas, two tickets to the after party, two free tickets to festival cinema screening and two free workshops.
-Acknowledgment on website, lanyard and stickers.Estimated delivery:Add £3 to ship outside the UK
+Acknowledgment on website, lanyard and stickers.Estimated delivery:Ships anywhere in the world

 - (32 days)